 Loyan Beausoleil, Director and Head Teacher

-Loyan Beausoleil is the school’s director and head teacher of the Green Room.
+Loyan Beausoleil is the school’s director and head teacher of the Orange Room.
 She has been with UPNS since 1999.
 Loyan holds a BFA from the University of Oregon and an M.S.Ed. from Bank Street College of Education.
 Loyan also holds the New York State Children’s Program Administrator credential.
 She has published on children and trauma, play and separation anxiety with the National Association for the Education of Young Children, Concerned Educators Allied for a Safe Environment and Bank Street College of Education.
 She also has a strong background in art, having worked as an art teacher, a studio artist and in the theater and fashion industries.

 Edna Gonzalez, Assistant Director and Assistant Teacher